kadena-docs/kadena-docs/docs/resources/glossary.md

 Contracts deployed on the Ethereum network also send and receive transactions using an address.
 The functions in the contract are executed when the contract receives a transaction request.
 Contract addresses use the same format as wallet addresses.

+On the Kadena network, a **principal account name** is roughly equivalent to an Ethereum address because it establishes a unique identity.
+For Ethereum, the address establishes a one-to-one relationship with a public and private key pair.
+For Kadena, principal account names consist of a letter followed by a colon (:) and a public key or hash that uniquely identifies the account owner.

 ### application-specific integrated circuit (ASIC)